-Faustina Pfister (1st Grade) is a former assistant in the Preschool Kindergarten here at DWS.
-She returned to DWS in 2005 to take the 1st grade after completing her Waldorf Teaching Certification in Eugene, Oregon.
+Faustina Pfister (2nd Grade) started at The Denver Waldorf School as an assistant in the Preschool Kindergarten.
+She returned to DWS in 2005 to take her first 1st grade after completing her Waldorf Teaching Certification in Eugene, Oregon.
 She also received her B.A. in Political Science and History from Austin College and a French Baccalaureate at the French Lycee in Kuwait.
+This is Faustina’s second time serving as a Grades Class Teacher at DWS.
 She is fluent in French, Spanish, and Italian and equally skilled in pottery, handwork, cooking, and printmaking.
 You may contact Faustina at ext.
 163.

 Occupation You’d Like to Try: International food critic and travel writer